DIY Feather Centerpiece

 Now that I’m hosting the meal, I make all my mom’s dishes, but I love adding my own touch to the holiday by decorating the table a little different each year with something I’ve made.

-This year I used Martha Stewart's new line of Vintage Decor paints to create a moody table in different shades of muted blues and greens, accented with feathers, cattails, and painted pumpkins.
-The Vintage Decor paint creates a matte chalk finish on wood, metal, glass, and fabric in just 1-2 coats with no other prep.
+This year I used chalk paint to create a moody table in different shades of muted blues and greens, accented with feathers, cattails, and painted pumpkins.
+The paint creates a matte chalk finish on wood, metal, glass, and fabric in just 1-2 coats with no other prep.
 You can seal it with a clear or antique wax for a smooth protective finish.

-The table is made from simple components - a few empty soup cans (a perfect thing to save when making all those casseroles!), pumpkins left over from Halloween, and a couple packages of feathers from the craft store.
-The Vintage Decor paints transformed them into something special!
+The table is made from simple components – a few empty soup cans (a perfect thing to save when making all those casseroles!), pumpkins left over from Halloween, and a couple packages of feathers from the craft store.
+The chalk paints transformed them into something special!

 For simple place cards, I painted a small pumpkin with two coats of paint and added a gold sticker for an initial.

-For the other centerpieces, I filled painted cans with a bouquet of different feathers, a few of which I painted gold.
+For the other centerpieces, I filled painted cans with a bouquet of different feathers.
+I painted a few of the feathers gold.
 I secured the feathers in place with a little round of floral foam at the bottom of each can.

 - Clean metal cans (with lid & label removed and any adhesive removed to the extent possible)